Ramesh Chennithala: Political career

-Chennithala started his political life during his early school days.
+Ramesh started his political life during his early school days.
 In 1970, he became the Kerala Students Union (KSU) Chennithala HS Unit Secretary.
 He subsequently held a series of positions in KSU, namely Mavelikkara Taluk General Secretary in 1971, KSU Alappuzha District Treasurer in 1972, Alappuzha District Secretary in 1973, KSU State Executive Member in 1975, KSU State Vice President in 1978, and eventually becoming the KSU State President in 1980.

 In 1982, he became All India President of the National Students Union of India and later in the same year was elected as MLA from Haripad Constituency.
 In 1985, he became the General Secretary of Indian Youth Congress and went on to become the youngest Minister (Rural Development) in the Ministry of K. Karunakaran in 1986 at the age of 28.
 In 1986, he became the President of Kerala Pradesh Youth Congress (I), Kerala and in 1987 he was re-elected as MLA from Haripad Constituency.

 In 1989 he was elected as Member of Parliament from Kottayam Parliamentary Constituency and became National President, Indian Youth Congress in 1990.
 In 1999, he became Member of Parliament from Mavelikkara Parliamentary Constituency.
 In 2004 loksabha elections he was defeated by CPI(M) leader Adv.
 C.S.
 Sujatha.

 Ramesh Chennithala along with the delegates from UAE.

 Later in 1991, 1996, and 1999 he was re-elected to Parliament.
 He received rich accolades for his fiery speeches in Hindi and English during his tenure.
 In 2001 he became the AICC Secretary with independent charge of seven states and in 2002 with independent charge of five states.
 In 2004, he was selected to the highest body of Indian National Congress, the Congress Working Committee (CWC).

 He was also a member of various committees including Consultative Committee for Commerce; Labour and Welfare Committee; Central Committee for 125th Birth Anniversary of Mahatma Gandhi; Central Committee for Birth Centenary of Subhash Chandra Bose; Finance Committee – Lok Sabha; H.R.D.
 Standing Committee; Public Accounts Committee; Coir Board; Civil aviation Consultative Committee; and Joint Parliamentary Committee on Pesticides in Soft Drinks and Fruit Drinks.
 Other important positions held include KPCC President, AICC Secretary, Indian Youth Congress National President, President of Pradesh Youth Congress (I) Kerala.